mkimuci/ioling/pages/About/01_faq.md

 #### Can we start a new national contest?
 Yes.
 You do not need to seek our approval to start a contest.
 However, if you seek to become a full accredited member of the IOL, you will need to adhere to our criteria.
 These are outlined in more detail below.

-Until you have a full contest up and running, you may also be able take part as guests.
-It is up to the local organising committee (LOC) of each year?s international contest how many guests they can accommodate.
+Until you have a full contest up and running, you may also be able to take part as guests.
+It is up to the local organising committee (LOC) of each year's international contest how many guests they can accommodate.
 Please contact them as soon as possible to let them know your intentions.

 #### I'm an international/exchange student/on a gap year abroad, what can I do?
 You should normally participate in the national contest of the country you are in.
 But if there is no such contest, or you are about to return to your home country, you may be able rather to participate in your home competition.
 It is up to each national contest to decide how to deal with situations like this, so please contact them directly.
 The IOL does not administrate the national contests, so we cannot tell you whether you can compete in a certain national contest or not.

-Go to https://ioling.org/local_organizers/, click the country you want to compete in, follow the link to their own website for the national contest, find the contact information and send them a message.
+Go to [https://ioling.org/countries/](/countries/), click the country you want to compete in, follow the link to their own website for the national contest, find the contact information and send them a message.

 #### Can I participate in a country’s national contest if I’m not a resident/citizen there?